ashertwang/CMTs-Draft/README.md

 # Urinary Metabolomics and Machine Learning: A Novel Diagnostic and Grading Method for Canine Mammary Tumors
-By Asher T Wang, Songyeon Lee, Byung Joon Seung, and Karin U Sorenmo
-ADD IN TARGET JOURNAL
+By Asher T Wang, Songyeon Lee, Byung Joon Seung, and Karin U Sorenmo (Authorship TBD) ADD IN TARGET JOURNAL

 # Latex